-There may, however, be circumstances where we need to keep your contact details (and remain in contact).
-Specifically, these circumstances are:
+There are circumstances where we retain your contact details (and remain in contact), specifically:

 These are what we consider to be our ‘Legitimate Interests’ and enable us to provide the best service to you and the company you represent.
 We also make sure we carefully consider and balance any potential impact on you and your rights before we process your data for our legitimate interests.